-While supplementation is not a mandatory aspect of your program, it can definitely improve the overall convenience and effectiveness of your fitness plan if you go about it correctly.
-There are an endless number of different products out there to choose from, the overwhelming majority of them being overhyped, over priced and downright ineffective.
+While supplementation is not a mandatory aspect of your program, it can improve your fitness plan’s overall convenience and effectiveness if you do it correctly.
+Unfortunately, there is an endless number of different products to choose from, the overwhelming majority of them being overhyped, overpriced, and downright ineffective.

 The key is knowing which specific supplements to use, the highest quality brands, along with the proper dosing and timing.
-I don’t want to deter you from using supplements, they definitely have a place in your routine I just want you to understand how the industry works and how to recognize what to stay away from.
+I don’t want to deter you from using supplements; they have a place in your routine.
+I want you to understand how the industry works and recognize what to avoid.

-There are 7.7 billion people on this planet and one third of them are overweight or obese that equates to 256 billion potential customers the fitness industry can take advantage of.
-The supplement companies know that lean, muscular, impressive bodies are in extremely high demand and they’ll do just about anything to convince you that the answer lies in their new “breakthrough” product.
+There are 7.7 billion people on this planet, and one-third are overweight or obese, equating to 256 billion potential customers the fitness industry can take advantage of.
+The supplement companies know that lean, muscular, impressive bodies are in extremely high demand, and they’ll do just about anything to convince you that the answer lies in their new “breakthrough” product.

 The Truth About The Supplement Industry

-Before we go any further, I will go on the record to say that supplements do work, but most of the fitness supplements available on the market are marginally effective at best, and more than not, a complete waste of money.
+Before we go any further, I will go on the record to say that supplements work.
+Still, most fitness supplements available on the market are marginally effective at best and, more than not, a complete waste of money.

-The supplement companies know that lean, muscular, sexy bodies are in high demand, and they’ll do just about anything to convince you that the answer lies in their next breakthrough product.
+The supplement companies know that lean, muscular, sexy bodies are in high demand, and they’ll do just about anything to convince you that the answer lies in their following breakthrough product.

-After all who wouldn’t like to pop back a few pills and instantly develop a brand new body.
+After all, who wouldn’t like to take a few pills and instantly develop a brand-new body?

-All they have to do is hype up a random combination of ingredients, slap it together into a fancy bottle, place an excessive price tag on it, stick it on the shelves, and people will fork over their cash everytime.
+All they have to do is excite a random combination of ingredients, slap it together into a fancy bottle, place an excessive price tag on it, stick it on the shelves, and people will fork over their cash every time.

-As long as there is a compelling advertisement and an uninformed consumer willing to take the bait, this unfortunate situation will continue to perpetuate itself over and over again.
+As long as a compelling advertisement and an uninformed consumer is willing to take the bait, this unfortunate situation will continue to perpetuate itself over and over again.

 See, the supplementation industry used to be highly regulated.
-You had to prove that your product was safe and effective before it was put on the market.
+You had to prove that your product was safe and effective before being on the market.

 A few changes to the rules by a senator in Utah changed everything.
 Now, the supplement industry is no longer regulated by the FDA.

-As a result of this deregulation, the supplement industry literally exploded.
-Anyone and everyone was free to create and sell supplements, and the marketplace began overflowing with every type of product imaginable.
+As a result of this deregulation, the supplement industry exploded.
+Finally, everyone was free to create and sell supplements, and the marketplace began overflowing with every type of product imaginable.

-Because of the intense competition. companies began employing all sorts of deceptive tactics as a means of getting ahead.
+Because of the intense competition, companies began employing all sorts of deceptive tactics to get ahead.